 In certain cases it is useful to differentiate between different types of clients and treat them accordingly.
-It is envisaged that client classification will be used for changing the behavior of almost any part of the DHCP message processing, including the assignment of leases from different pools, the assignment of different options (or different values of the same options) etc. In the current release of the software however, there are only three mechanisms that take advantage of client classification: subnet selection, assignment of different options, and, for cable modems, there are specific options for use with the TFTP server address and the boot file field.
+It is envisaged that client classification will be used for changing the behavior of almost any part of the DHCP message processing.
+In the current release of the software however, there are only some mechanisms that take advantage of client classification: private options and option 43 deferred unpacking, subnet selection, pool selection, assignment of different options, and, for cable modems, there are specific options for use with the TFTP server address and the boot file field.